[Tohoku Autumn Foliage Driving Map: Akita Edition] 3 Recommended Driving Courses and Local Cuisine!

 Kazuno Roadside Station Source: Akita Prefecture Official Tourism Site "Akita Fan"

-After descending the Aspite Line lined with autumn leaves, you will see the " 40th Parallel Line " monument on your right and come to a T-junction where it intersects with National Route 341.
+After descending the Aspite Line, which is adorned with autumn foliage, you will see the "40th Parallel North Line" monument on your right, and you will come to a T-junction where it intersects with National Route 341.

 Kazuno's northernmost peach Source: Akita Prefecture official tourism site "Akita Fan"

-Kazuno is a region where apples and other fruit trees are cultivated, and the " northernmost peach " is particularly popular as it can be enjoyed until late September, later than in other peach-producing areas.
+Kazuno is a region where fruit cultivation, such as apples, is thriving, but among them, the "northernmost peaches" are particularly popular because they can be enjoyed until late September, later than in other peach-producing regions.

 A food stall on display at the festival exhibition hall at the roadside station.
 Source: Akita Prefecture official tourism website "Akita Fan"